MarcusKubis9/Drgregs-Dumb-Style-Remade/README.md

 # Drgregs-Dumb-Styles-Remade
+## Scroll all the way down for download tutorial
 DDS is BACK! and coming in hot with 2 returning but improved styles and 1 New one

 ```